koompi/koompi.org/content/release/pix release/pix_release.en.md

 curl -s https://repo.koompi.org/script/pix.sh -o pix && chmod +x pix && sudo mv pix /usr/bin
 ```
 {{< notice note >}}
 Please make sure you write it down correctly in Konsole.
-If you do not know anything about the Konsole[Click here](#).
+If you do not know anything about the Konsole [Click here](#).
 {{< /notice >}}

 {{< notice tip >}}